-In September 2005, three entities - Double J Investments, L.P., Easy Kyle Investments, L.P., and RSP - purchased approximately 894.38 acres, land comprising both the District and Siena Municipal Utility District No. 2 ("Siena No. 2"), from Joe Stafford.
-To fund infrastructure, these entities obtained a land and infrastructure loan in the approximate amount of \$11,000,000 from International Bank of Commerce (the "Infrastructure Loan") secured by land within the District and Siena No. 2.
-The Infrastructure Loan has not been repaid in full, but instead has been rolled into subsequent loans, with a current outstanding balance in the approximate amount of \$10,477,223 as of July 27, 2015, and maturing on January 1, 2018.
+In September 2005, three entities - Double J Investments, L.P., Easy Kyle Investments, L.P., and RSP Partners Development, LP - purchased approximately 894.38 acres, land comprising both the District and Siena Municipal Utility District No. 1 ("Siena No. 1"), from Joe Stafford.
+To fund infrastructure, these entities obtained a land and infrastructure loan in the approximate amount of \$11,477,000 from International Bank of Commerce (the "Infrastructure Loan") secured by land within the District and Siena No. 1.
+According to the Developer, the Infrastructure Loan has been repaid in full.

-RSP acquired and has been developing the land in the District west of County Road 110.
-Subsequently, SEDC has acquired virtually all land in the District east of County Road 110 from Double J Investments, LP, and Easy Kyle Investments, LP, financed by seller notes to each respective entity which are secured by land within the District but subordinated to the Infrastructure Loan and Development Loans (as hereafter defined).
-See "THE DEVELOPERS - Acquisition and Development Financing."
+RSP Partners Development, LP acquired and has been developing the land west of County Road 110, which is located in Siena No. 1.
+Subsequently, SEDC has acquired virtually all land in the District and Siena Municipal Utility District No. 1 east of County Road 110 from Double J Investments, LP, and Easy Kyle Investments, LP, financed by seller notes to each respective entity which were secured by land within the District and Siena Municipal Utility District No. 1 but subordinated to the Development Loans (as hereafter defined).
+The seller notes have been repaid in full.
+See "THE DEVELOPER - Acquisition and Development Financing."